 Ken is quick to point out part of Cyrus’ calendaring ongoing development was made possible by attending CalConnect and meeting and speaking to other developers.

 Ken met Bron around the 2.5 release of Cyrus, and this fortuitous meeting has laid the foundation for several improvements to the calendar and ongoing CalConnect attendances (and of course, Ken becoming a permanent member of the FastMail team).

-We’re hoping to see JMAP recognized as a new standard during 2018 and once this is fully implemented it will help to see many more improvements across email, calendars and contacts.
+We’re hoping to see JMAP recognized soon as a new standard and once this is fully implemented it will help to see many more improvements across email, calendars and contacts.